Housing & Human Services

 accomplishments derived from the investment of CDBG and other resources for the

-2014.
-Click on the links to download the CAPER and accompanying reports.
+2015.
+Click on the link below to download the CAPER report.

 2016 CDBG Annual Action Plan